joinnextblock/protocol-attn/NIP-X6.md

 ### Privacy Considerations
 - PROMOTION CONFIRMATION events are public and link PROMOTER and PROMOTION VIEWER pubkeys
 - BILLBOARDs MUST NOT include payment or other sensitive information
-- PROMOTION VIEWERS SHOULD be aware that their viewing activity becomes public
+- PROMOTION Viewers SHOULD be aware that their viewing activity becomes public

 ## Integration with Existing NIPs